schadenfred/proscrypt-koans/README.md

 ### Terminal

-These koans will require you to use your terminal rather than some kind of Graphical User Interface you may be used to.
-Please open your terminal now or, if you do not know what a terminal is or how to open it, go to [duckduckgo.com](http://duckduckgo.com/) and type "How do I open my OPERATING SYSTEM terminal," replacing the capitalized letters in this sentence's immediately preceding clause with the name of your current machine's OS.
+These koans will require you to become familiar with your terminal if you are not already.
+Please open your terminal now or go to [duckduckgo.com](http://duckduckgo.com/) and type "How do I open my OPERATING SYSTEM terminal," replacing the capitalized letters with the name of your current machine's OS.

 When you've opened your terminal, you should see something like [the image on the right side of this pae](https://en.wikipedia.org/wiki/Bash_).